bm98/FS20_HudBar/ReadMe.txt

 github@mail.burri-web.org

 Changelog:
+V 0.33-B27
+- Update ATC Airport handling in case no ATC flightplan is given
+- Update step VS items in 20 fpm steps (G1000 would be 50)
+- Update FuelQuantities get Amber readings if unbalanced more than 15% of total Capacity
+- Fix some more inconsistencies
+- Update QuickGuide

 V 0.32-B26
 - Add VS Item with +- signs
 - Update Flight Plan handling (still the Sim ATC acts sometimes not as expected..)